solo-io/workshops/gloo-edge/gloo-edge/README.md

 ### RBAC using OPA

-Gloo Edge can also be used to set RBAC rules based on [OPA (Open Plocy Agent)](https://www.openpolicyagent.org/) and its rego rules.
+Gloo Edge can also be used to set RBAC rules based on [OPA (Open Policy Agent)](https://www.openpolicyagent.org/) and its rego rules.

 This model allows you to obtain fine-grain control over the Authorization on your applications.
-As well, this model is well adopted by kubernetes community.
+As well, this model is well adopted by the kubernetes community.

 Let's delete the existing `AuthConfig` and create another one with two configurations: